lxc86739795/human_vehicle_parsing_platform/README.md

 A pytorch codebase for human parsing and vehicle parsing.

 ## Introduction
 A pytorch codebase for human parsing and vehicle parsing.
+The introduction of our new MVP dataset for vehicle parsing can be found [HERE](https://xinchenliu.com/MVP.html).

 &ensp;&ensp;&ensp;&ensp;![Image](./images/human_parsing_vis.png)&ensp;&ensp;![Image](./images/vehicle_parsing_vis.png)